|

 -

-Join us at Harkins Shea 14 for a screening of the new documentary Charles Grodin: Rebel with a Cause.
+Join us at Harkins 14 as OLLI at ASU and the Greater Jewish Film Festival proudly collaborate for a special screening of the new documentary Charles Grodin: Rebel with a Cause.
 Beloved actor, comedian, and talk show host Charles Grodin charmed audiences with his signature dry wit and deadpan delivery in classics such as The Heartbreak Kid, Catch-22, and Midnight Run.
 Yet beyond his comedic talents, Grodin was a passionate advocate for social justice, dedicating much of his life to freeing wrongly convicted prisoners.
 This compelling documentary celebrates his remarkable life and career through rare archival footage and interviews with stars including Adam Arkin, Carol Burnett, Robert De Niro, and Martin Short.
 ASU Film and Media Studies professor Dr. Kevin Sandler will introduce the film and lead a 30-minute post-screening discussion.
 The class fee includes a specially discounted ticket.

 |